peterhinch/micropython-micro-gui/README.md

 This is a lightweight, portable, MicroPython GUI library for displays having drivers subclassed from `framebuf`.
 Written in Python it runs under a standard MicroPython firmware build.
 Options for data input comprise:
- * Two pushbuttons: limited capabilities with some widgets unusable for input.
+ * Two pushbuttons: restricted capabilities with some widgets unusable for input.
+ * All the following options offer full capability:
- * Three pushbuttons with full capability.
+ * Three pushbuttons.
- * Five pushbuttons: full capability, less "modal" interface.
+ * Five pushbuttons: extra buttons provide a less "modal" interface.
  * A switch-based navigation joystick: another way to implement five buttons.
- * Via two pushbuttons and a rotary encoder such as [this one](https://www.adafruit.com/product/377).
+ * Two pushbuttons and a rotary encoder such as
+ [this one](https://www.adafruit.com/product/377).
 An intuitive interface.
+ * A rotary encoder with built-in push switch only.
  * On ESP32 physical buttons may be replaced with touchpads.

 It is larger and more complex than `nano-gui` owing to the support for input.